Hyungsub Kim

 About Me

 I am a system security researcher.
-I develop program analysis techniques to tackle security threats in systems.
+I develop program analysis and formal method techniques to tackle security threats in systems.
 My research is best represented by my extensive work on robotic vehicles (RVs).
 I was working on automatically finding logic bugs, patching them, and verifying the patches in RV control software.
 Currently, my efforts are dedicated to uncovering the root causes and formulating countermeasures against physical sensor attacks that target RVs.

 (info This website doesn't track any visitors, which means that you don't need to worry about disclosing your identity.)